 How To Discipline A Dog After Fighting

-Playing or fighting
+Playing or Fighting

 For some owners it is difficult to tell a difference are the dogs fighting or playing.
 The easiest method to tell is that a serious fight is to look at the body language.
 If the back hair is up, the ears are pushed backward and the mouth are closed.

-The upper lip is moved up and there are growling sounds.
+The upper lip is moved up, and there are growling sounds.
 In addition, one dog will be submissive and will try to escape from the other.

-Yes reintroducing your dogs is mandatory and you need to follow the steps we will give you below.
+Yes, reintroducing your dogs is mandatory, and you need to follow the steps we will give you below.
 These are all important and all mandatory.
 Do not skip a step!

 - Now, you friend should make a big distance.
 Rotate and start walking in the opposite direction.
 Move to pass the second dog and do not stop.
 Repeat this step a couple of times.
 The ideal count is 3-4 times.

 Keep in mind that both dogs can live together.
 You need to look after them and prevent any possible fights that may occur.
 The most important thing is to look after the dogs and don’t let them have a second fight.
-Frequent fights can be dangerous, especially if one dog is much smaller than the second.
+Frequent fights can be dangerous, especially if one dog is much smaller than the other.

 Discussion about this post